 \section{Partially directed bridges via heaps of cycles}

 In this section, we give alternative (and more combinatorial) proofs of the results of Section~\ref{sec:culminant-kernel}.
-In particular, these proofs explain why the numerators of series counting partially directed bridges of height $k$ are so simple ($t^k$ or $t^k(2-t^2)^k$, depending on the model).
+In particular, these proofs explain why the numerators of the rational series that count partially directed bridges of height $k$ are so simple ($t^k$ or $t^k(2-t^2)^k$, depending on the model).

 As a preliminary observation, let us note that \EE\SS-pseudo-bridges of height $k$ in the diagonal model can be seen as arbitrary paths on the segment $\{0,1, \ldots, k\}$, with steps $\pm 1$, going from $0$ to $k$.
-Therefore, a natural way to count them is to use a general result that expresses the \gf\ of paths with prescribed endpoints on a directed graph in terms of configurations of elementary cycles of the graph.
-This result is stated in Proposition~\ref{prop:inversion} below.
-For the reader who is familiar with it, it gives a straightforward proof of Proposition~\ref{prop:culm-d-0}.
+Therefore, a natural way to count them is to use a classical result that expresses the \gf\ of paths with prescribed endpoints in a directed graph.
+This result is recalled in Proposition~\ref{prop:inversion} below.
+It gives a straightforward proof of Proposition~\ref{prop:culm-d-0}.
 However, the other three classes of bridges that we have counted do not fall immediately in the scope of this general result, because of the self-avoidance condition (which holds automatically for \EE\SS-walks).
 For instance, in the horizontal model, a \NN\EE\SS-pseudo-bridge of height $k$ is not an \emm arbitrary, path with steps $0, \pm 1$ going from $0$ to $k$ on the segment $\{0,1, \ldots, k\}$.
-We show here how to recover the results of Section~\ref{sec:culminant-kernel} by factoring bridges into more general steps, and then applying the general result of Proposition~\ref{prop:inversion}.
+We show here how to recover the results of Section~\ref{sec:culminant-kernel} by factoring bridges into more general steps, and then applying Proposition~\ref{prop:inversion}.

-Let $\Gamma=(V,E)$ be a directed graph.
-To each edge of this graph, we associate a {weight} taken in some commutative ring (typically, a ring of formal power series).
+Let $\Gamma=(V,E)$ be a (finite) directed graph.
+To each arc of this graph, we associate a {weight} taken in some commutative ring (typically, a ring of formal power series).
 A \emph{cycle} of $\Gamma$ is a path ending at its starting point, taken up to a cyclic permutation.
 A path is \emph{self-avoiding} if it does not visit the same vertex twice.
-A self-avoiding cycle is called an \emph{elementary cycle}.
+A (non-empty) self-avoiding cycle is called an \emph{elementary cycle}.
 Two paths are \emph{disjoint} if their vertex sets are disjoint.
-The \emm weight, $w(\pi)$ of a path (or cycle) $\pi$ is the product of the weights of its edges.
+The \emm weight, $w(\pi)$ of a path (or cycle) $\pi$ is the product of the weights of its arcs.
 A \emph{configuration of cycles} $\ga=\{\ga_1,\dotsc,\ga_r\}$ is a set of pairwise disjoint elementary cycles.
 The \emph{signed weight} of $\ga$ is

 For two vertices $i$ and $j$, denote by $W_{i,j}$ the \gf\ of paths going from from $i$ to $j$: